 Managing money is an important skill that many parents don’t know how to pass on to children.
 Many teenagers leave home for university or college unable to budget and make their student loan last for a whole term.
-With mounting student debts it’s important to help your child learn to manage their money before they leave home.
+With mounting student debts, it’s important to help your child learn to manage their money before they leave home.

 When you think about it, your job as a parent is to make yourself redundant.
-By the time your child leaves home you need to give them all the skills to care for themselves and lead happy fulfilling lives.
+By the time your child leaves home, you need to give them all the skills to care for themselves and lead happy fulfilling lives.
 And that includes helping your child to be financially independent.
 Often money is a taboo subject in families, like the topics of death or sex.
 Particularly the amount Mum or Dad earns in their job.
 Or what they spend their money on.
 However, there is a bigger issue here – if your child doesn’t understand the way money works, they will struggle to be financially secure.

 When you think about it, it’s not very fair to expect a child to manage their own money when they have never before had to budget, pay a bill, pay for a weekly shop, or been taught the dangers of getting into debt.

 If you are lucky enough to have a good income, your child may not be familiar with the idea of bargain hunting, saving and budgeting.
 Many families feel fortunate that they don’t have to scrimp and save like their parents, and feel they are doing their children a favour by providing everything they need and want.
-Couple this with the increase guilt parents feel, as they work long hours, and children are learning that money management is simply a matter of persuading parent to part with their cash!
+Couple this with the increase in guilt parents feel as they work long hours, and children are learning that money management is simply a matter of persuading parent to part with their cash!
 If your child grows up and gets everything they want without earning it, you are teaching them to feel ‘entitled.’

-Learning about money will make your child feel more empowered and in control in their lives.
+Learning about money will make your child feel more empowered and in control of their lives.
 They will learn at an early age that they can earn the money they need.
 And if they learn basic money principles, it can also make it less likely that your child will need to rely on the ‘bank of mum and dad’ when they leave home.

 Money management for children should start when they’re toddlers.
-I remember my son at the age of three and four used to love to go to the shop and buy a packet of sweets with 50p because he left the shop with not only the sweets, but in his mind, more ‘money’ than he went into the shop with.
+I remember my son at the age of three and four used to love to go to the shop and buy a packet of sweets with 50p because he left the shop with not only the sweets but in his mind, more ‘money’ than he went into the shop with.

 Ten fun ways to teach Toddlers about money